bishtanuj/Machine_Learning_Algorithms/Neural Networks/README.md

 4. **Hyperparameter Tuning**
     - Choose the right learning rate, batch size, and architecture hyperparameter is challenging.
     - Grid search, random search, and Bayesian optimization aid in finding optimal settings.

+5. **Complex Architectures**
+    - Designing neural network architectures requires expertise.
+    - Balancing depth, width, and skip connections is an art.
+    - AutoML tools can assist in architecture search.